enthought/machotools/README.rst

         # Print the id (i.e. install_name) of the given .dylib
         python -m machotools install_name foo.dylib

+Internally, machotools is written as a library so that it can be used within bigger tools, but the API is currently in-flux until the first 1.0 release.

 Development happens on `github <http://github.com/enthought/machotools>`_